escalibore/mySqlGrid/README.md

 Demo: http://mysqlgrid.com/demo/demo1.php

 MySqlGrid lets you easily create a sortable, searchable, and paginated data grid from ANY valid MySQL SELECT statement.
-Each column will automatically have an input field where the user can enter a substring to filter the results.
+Each column will automatically have an input field in which a substring can be entered to filter the results.
 If the user selects the drop-down icon for a column MySqlGrid dynamically builds an html select element from the unique values for that column.

-I created mySqlGrid with a focus on security and simplicity.
+I created mySqlGrid with a focus on security, reliability, and simplicity.
 The learning curve is very minimal, provided you understand your database and SQL.
 Once you have a valid SQL query, you are minutes away from providing a flexible and beautiful data grid that will allow your users to quickly find the information they need.

 To use mySqlGrid follow these steps:<br>
 1. Copy directory "mysqlgrid" to a directory on your web server.<br>